-Your Data at Large: Some of the Common Security Pitfalls
+Your Data at Large: Some of the Common Security Pitfalls To Look Out For

 With data mobility’s rise, you would expect that security of data would increase as well.
 However, many of the controls to mitigate the risk of data exposure still rely on traditional protection.
 Direct attacks, simple mistake, and even negligence are still major reasons as why data is lost.
 Below are some of the most common examples of common security pitfalls: